-subsamples sequences in FASTA/FASTQ
+vs_fastx_subsample subsamples sequences in FASTA/FASTQ

 file or object by randomly extracting sequences based on number or percentage

-using VSEARCH
+using VSEARCH.

 Usage